How Much Lower Should Mortgage Rates Be to Refinance?

 Tip: Pay close attention to the closing costs associated with the loan.
 Simply looking at the rate and payment isn’t good enough.

 Only Refinance If You’ll Save “X” Dollars Each Month

-Another common refinance rule of thumb says only to refinance if you plan to live in your home for “X” amount of years, or only to refinance if you’ll save “X” dollars each month.
+Another common refinance rule of thumb says only to do it if you’ll save “X” dollars each month, or only if you plan to live in your home for “X” amount of years.

 Again, as seen in our example above, you can’t just rely on a blanket rule to determine if refinancing is a good idea or not.